barryclark/jekyll-now/temp.md

  * `VIDEOIO_ENABLE_STRICT_PLUGIN_CHECK`

-The sample below uses PNG so make sure to keep `WITH_PNG` enabled and unselect all others `WIDTH_*` entries.
+The sample below uses OpenCV's PNG suport so make sure to keep `WITH_PNG` enabled and unselect all others `WIDTH_*` entries.

-Disabling those features will reduce the build time from ~50 minutes to ~5 minutes (YMMV!).
+Disabling those options will reduce the build time from ~50 minutes to ~5 minutes (YMMV!).
 Once your build process is OK, you can selectevely re-enable the features you plan to use.
 And realistically, you will need additional modules and features (dnn, features2d, objdetect, …) to unleash the power of OpenCV!

 ---